 The times have changed—and fast—for travel providers worldwide.
 From the smallest of captain-owned ships in Alaska to state-of-the-art luxury fleets in Antarctica and community-run lodges in Peru, virtually every trip operator has amended their deposit and cancellation terms to adjust to the new reality.
 For travelers like you, this means options like less money down, fewer nonrefundable deposits and more early-booking deals to secure future journeys—a great idea as there is sure to be a rush to travel again for pent-up globetrotters!
 In fact, we’re already seeing 2021 space filling up at our small accommodations.

-Our Team Can Be Your Greatest Ally
+Our Team Is Your Greatest Ally

-We Can Help with Your Peace of Mind
+We Offer Peace of Mind

-As trusted advisors (awarded 7 times by Condé Nast Traveler), our team will discuss the wide variety of booking options and trip terms & conditions, including quite a few flexible-booking deals now available for securing future travel without worry.
+As trusted advisors (awarded multiple times by Condé Nast Traveler), our team will discuss the wide variety of booking options and trip terms & conditions, including quite a few flexible-booking deals now available for securing future travel without worry.
 Booking a trip, deciding on travel insurance and adjusting any travel plans are all made easier and with peace of mind through our personalized customer service.
 “A smooth sea never made a skilled sailor,” and you can benefit from our team’s experience with all the facets of travel, including unforeseen interruptions.
 So curate that bucket list, and when you’re ready to travel or talk travel again, we are here for you.

 This post is among AdventureSmith Explorations’ extensive collection of travel guides; find more on the AdventureSmith Travel Blog.
 While originally published in March 2020, the information on this page has since been updated to reflect the latest from our team.